 Now that I have installed a new theme.
 You can see that theme has a green stripe running along the top to show me that I have installed this theme.

-How to do a live preview of a theme
+How to live preview a WordPress theme before changing

 Once I have installed a few themes then it is time to see what my site would look like with the new themes.